Amoako419/Airflow_ETL_with_AWS_Glue/README.md

 # Data Pipeline with Airflow & AWS GLUE

 This project implements a real-time ETL (Extract, Transform, Load) pipeline for a music streaming service.
-The pipeline processes and analyzes user streaming behavior, handling data arriving at unpredictable intervals to compute key insights.
+The pipeline processes and analyzes user streaming behavior, handling data arriving at unpredictable intervals to compute key insights.This pipeline store the results in DynamoDB for consumption by downstream applications.

 <p align="center">
     <img src="images/architecture_diagram.jpg" alt="The architecture diagram" width="100%" />